๐Ÿ”งIntro to Mechanics

 Beyond AP Physics 1: The Four Fundamental Forces

-While AP Physics 1 focuses on gravity, understanding where it fits among nature's forces gives you perspective.
-You won't be tested on nuclear forces, but this context helps you appreciate why gravity matters.
+While AP Physics 1 focuses on gravity, understanding where it fits among nature's forces gives you useful perspective.
+You won't be tested on nuclear forces, but this context helps you see why gravity matters at the scales you'll study.

 Overview of All Four Forces